diku-dk/futhark/docs/language-reference.rst

   module ModuleName = module expression

-Where a module expression can be the name of another module, an application of a parameterised module, or a sequence of declarations enclosed in curly braces::
+Where a module expression can be the name of another module, an application of a parametric module, or a sequence of declarations enclosed in curly braces::

   module Vec3 = {